 Contraception & Sexual Health

-A full contraceptive service is available which includes emergency contraception.
 If you would like contraceptive advice please book an appointment with one of our Practice Nurses.
-We do not offer a coil fitting or removal service however we do offer an implant clinic which is available at Meadowfield Surgery.
-If you would like an appointment at the implant clinic please speak to a receptionist who can book this appointment for you.
+We do not offer a coil fitting/removal service or implant clinic however the Practice Nurse can provide information about these services.

 More information about chlamydia is available by visiting: www.chlamydiascreening.nhs.uk